1620 AM, Bellevue (Omaha)

 The Zone airs Omaha Nighthawks football for two years until the United Football League folds in 2012.

-Gary Sharp joins station as Sports Director and begins Sharp & Benning morning show with former Husker running back Damon Benning.
+Gary Sharp joins station as Sports Director and begins Sharp & Peter in the Morning with Jason Peter” morning show with former Husker Jason Peter.

 August, 2012- Big Red Over-Reaction call-in show begins, following Husker Football games.